-SCAD currently has three employees, the chief appraiser/bookkeeper, a real estate/deeds clerk, and a collections/personal property clerk.
+SCAD currently has four employees, the chief appraiser/bookkeeper, a real estate/deeds clerk, and two collections/personal property clerks.

 All appraisers and tax assessors/collectors are required to be registered with the Texas Department of Licensing and Regulation (TDLR).
 The TDLR registration requires that each appraiser must successfully complete a five-year educational program and pass a required number of course hours within a specified time.
 Additionally, all appraisers must pass review exams at levels three and four of the certification program.
 After successfully completing the required curriculum an appraiser is awarded the designation of Registered Professional Appraiser (RPA).
 Tax Assessors/Collectors must register and follow a similar program for the Registered Texas Assessor (RTA) designation.
 To recertify the RPA and/or RTA certifications, there is a requirement of at least thirty hours of continuing education credit every twenty-fourmonth period before expiration of the registration.
 The chief appraiser/bookkeeper has the RPA and RTA Certifications.
-The real estate/deeds clerk is registered as an RTA level II.
-The collections/personal property clerk has an RTA certification.
+The real estate/deeds clerk has her RPA certification.
+The collections/personal property clerk has an RTA certification and the other collections/personal property clerk will start working towards her RTA in October.
 The SCAD appraisal staff stays abreast of current trends affecting property through review of published materials, attendance at conferences, course work, seminars, and continuing education.